koi/plugin-score/README.md

             * `cd template`
             * `git submodule update --init`

-3. Assuming you've already designed your layout in `layout.ily` and all your music accordingly in `music.ily`, you can now `lilypond score.ly` or `lilypond parts.ly`.
+3. Assuming you've already designed your layout in `layout.ily` and input all your project info as instructed in the [music repository][musicrepo], you can now `lilypond score.ly` or `lilypond parts.ly`.

 ## Contribution
 Suggestions and contributions are always welcome and appreciated.